-The top of a pop-up camper lifts up to reveal a living space protected from the elements by canvas or other water-resistant material.
-Beds pull out of each end, usually, though smaller trailers may only have one bed.
-With practice, a camper can be set up in 15 minutes.
+With practice, a pop up can be set up in 15 minutes.
+The top of a pop-up camper lifts up to reveal a living space protected from the elements.
+Beds pull out of the ends, providing room for campers to live and sleep comfortably off the ground.
 It's important to follow the steps in the right order to avoid damaging the lift mechanism.

 Park the trailer on an even surface.
-Chock the wheels and then unhitch it from the tow vehicle.
+Chock the wheels and then unhitch the trailer from the tow vehicle.

 Attach the stabilizing wheel to the tongue of the trailer.
 Use the crank above the wheel to level the trailer from front to back.